Earned Wage Access Services Provider

 • ask Wisconsin consumers to provide a voluntary tip, gratuity or other donation for their service.

-Providers will also be required to provide consumers at least one reasonable option to obtain earned but unpaid wages at no cost and will need to clearly explain how to select that no-cost option to the consumer.
+Providers are required to provide consumers at least one reasonable option to obtain earned but unpaid wages at no cost and must clearly explain how to select that no-cost option to the consumer.

-EWA services providers will be required to maintain their Wisconsin licenses on the Nationwide Multistate Licensing System & Registry (NMLS).
-Information about licensing will be available in the NMLS Resource Center soon.
+EWA services providers are required to maintain their Wisconsin licenses on the Nationwide Multistate Licensing System & Registry (NMLS).
+Information about licensing is found on the NMLS website.

 Frequent Links